-4.3 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU meetings or replacement of the chairman should he or she be unable to continue with study group duties.
+3.2.4 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU meetings or replacement of the chairman should he or she be unable to continue with study group duties.
 Each vice-chairman should be assigned specific functions by the chairman, after consultation with the study group vice-chairmen, including to assist the chairman and study groups as they produce the outputs called for by WTDC, including as indicated in § 5.6 below.

-4.4 Study group vice-chairmen may in turn be selected as chairmen of working parties, JRGs or IRGs, or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.

-4.6 In order to ensure equitable distribution of the tasks and to achieve greater involvement by the vice-chairmen in the management and work of the study groups, and in the work of TDAG, vice-chairmen should be considered first to assume the leadership role of any new or existing activity, including working party chairmanships within the ITU-D study groups.
+3.2.5 To ensure a fair distribution of tasks and to achieve greater participation of the Vice-Chairs in the management and work of the Study Groups and in the work of TDAG, study group vice-chairmen should preferably consider in terms of their leadership role in any new or existing activity, in particular as chairmen or vice-chairmen of working parties, JRGs or IRGs, as rapporteurs or vice-rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.

-4.7 Study group chairmen should participate in WTDC and in TDAG to represent the study groups.
+3.2.6 Study group chairmen should participate in WTDC and in TDAG to represent the corresponding study groups.

-5 Rapporteurs
+3.2.7 The SG Chairman shall comply with the provisions of the Constitution, the ITU Convention, the General Rules of conferences, assemblies and meetings of the Union, and Resolution 1 of WTDC.
+Support and advice from BDT staff should be provided in this regard.

+3.2.8 Chairлmen and vice-chairmen of SGs and other groups, as well as rapporteurs, shall be impartial in the performance of their duties.

+3.3 Rapporteurs and vice-rapporteurs on ITU-D Questions

-5.1 Rapporteurs are appointed by a study group in order to progress the study of a Question based on contributions received and to develop new and revised reports, opinions and Recommendations.
+3.3.1 Rapporteurs and vice-rapporteurs are appointed by a study group in order to progress the study of a Question based on contributions received and to develop draft new and revised reports, opinions and Recommendations.
 A rapporteur shall have responsibility for only one Question.
+Representatives of Member States and ITU-D Sector Members are nominated as Rapporteurs.
+Vice-rapporteurs can be representatives of Member States, ITU-D Sector Members, Associates, small and medium enterprises or Academia.

-5.2 Rapporteurs of an IRG are appointed in accordance with WTDC Resolution 59.
+3.3.2 Chairmen of IRG are appointed in accordance with WTDC Resolution 59.

-5.3 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
+3.3.3 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
 Elements of the expected work carried out by the rapporteurs are described in Annex 5 to this resolution.